publiccodeyml/publiccode.yml/docs/en/schema.rst

 case if there is a conflict between how software is working and a specific law, process or technology.
 All countries are specified using lowercase ISO 3166-1 alpha-2 two-letter country codes.

+Key ``intendedAudience/scope``
+''''''''''''''''''''''''''''''

+-  Type: array of strings
+-  Presence: optional
+-  Acceptable values: see :ref:`scope-list`

+This key contains a list of tags related to the field of application of the software.

 Section ``description``
 ~~~~~~~~~~~~~~~~~~~~~~~